-In mitral valve surgical repair, a doctor removes the part of the mitral valve that doesn't close properly, as shown in the top image.
-Then a doctor stitches the valve edges together and tightens the width of the valve with a ring, called an annuloplasty band (bottom image).
-This image shows a robotic surgery mitral valve procedure.
+In robotic mitral valve repair surgery, a doctor removes the part of the mitral valve that doesn't close properly, as shown in the top image.
+Stitches are used to connect the valve edges together.
+A ring, called an annuloplasty band (bottom image), is used to tighten the width of the valve.

 Mitral valve repair and mitral valve replacement are types of surgery to fix or replace a leaky or stiff mitral valve in the heart.
 The mitral valve is between the left heart chambers (left atrium and left ventricle).

 Mitral valve repair and mitral valve replacement may be done as an open-heart surgery procedure or as minimally invasive heart surgery.
 Sometimes a mitral valve problem may be treated with a catheter-based procedure.
 The specific procedure used depends on the severity of your mitral valve disease and whether it's getting worse.

 Products & Services

 Surgery or another procedure to repair or replace a mitral valve may be done if you have mitral valve disease such as:

 - Mitral valve regurgitation.
 The flaps (leaflets) of the mitral valve don't close tightly, causing blood to leak backward.
 Mitral valve regurgitation is common in people with mitral valve prolapse.
 Mitral valve repair surgery is recommended if you have severe mitral valve regurgitation symptoms.

 - Mitral valve stenosis.
 The valve leaflets become thick or stiff, and they may fuse together.
 This causes the valve to become narrowed and reduces blood flow through the area.

 If mitral valve disease is mild, your health care provider may first suggest regular checkups to monitor your heart health.
 You may be prescribed medications to manage symptoms.